What is a craniotomy?

 In the hospital

-Right after the procedure, you will be taken to a recovery room to be watched before
+Right after the procedure, you will be taken to a recovery room to be closely watched

-being taken to the intensive care unit (ICU) to be closely monitored.
-Or you may be
+before being taken to the intensive care unit (ICU).
+In some cases, you may be taken

 In the ICU, you may be given medicine to decrease the brain swelling.

 You may have in place a brain intracranial pressure (ICP) device to monitor the pressure

 in your brain.
 Or you may have an external ventricular drain (EVD) to remove extra

 cerebrospinal fluid (CSF).
 These devices are usually removed after a few days.

 You may have various catheters to get or drain fluid, or to monitor your blood pressure.

 Your recovery will vary depending on the type of procedure done and the type of anesthesia